vishal-gg/Restaurant_App/README.md

   ➜  press h to show help
 ```

-visit localhost on port 3000 and enjoy.
+visit localhost on port 3000 and have a look.